tristanSzucs/client/README.md

 # client
 the 280 - client

-copyright Tristan Szucs and Anthoney s2016
+copyright Tristan Szucs and Anthony Cavallaro 2016